2023

 ● If there’s no such thing as race, which scientists tell us there isn’t, why do all the people in Asia look Asian?
 Answer: Well, if the people in Asia were on average taller than those elsewhere, would you conclude that they’re a different race (on account of being taller)?

-● Many people who have perfect driving records, have it, not because they never make driving mistakes, but because, when they do make mistakes, circumstances have been sufficiently forgiving as not to result in a collision.
+● Many a person with a perfect driving record, has it, not necessarily because he never makes a driving mistake, but because, when he does make a mistake, circumstances have been sufficiently forgiving as not to result in a collision.
 For example, if you’re momentarily inattentive and you allow your car to drift into the adjacent lane of traffic, perhaps no other vehicle is there at the time.

 ● Is there such a thing as thinking like a lawyer, or legal reasoning?
 Two thoughts on that.
 First, there is, and it consists in reasoning geared to answering the relevant legal question.
 You might start with certain elements in a legal case, and soundly reason to an interesting, even a useful, conclusion, and yet it somehow doesn’t answer the legal question at hand.
 It took me some time to get the hang of legal reasoning, perhaps in part because I resented having to do legal reasoning instead of philosophical reasoning, and so I subconsciously resisted the transition, or the extension.
 Second, I suspect that, for many law students and lawyers, legal reasoning is merely deliberate, determined thinking, which they’ve never before had occasion to do in any form.